The perfectionist’s shipping problem

 You’ve spent three weeks on a project that could have shipped in five days.
 You’ve rewritten the same email five times.
 You’ve postponed launching because the timing wasn’t “perfect.”
 This isn’t laziness or lack of ambition.
 You’re caught between two incompatible goal types, and nobody’s taught you the distinction.

 Progress-focused work ships incrementally better versions.
 Perfection-focused work chases flawless outcomes.
 The first compounds.
 The second paralyzes.
-A scoping review in Frontiers in Psychiatry found that maladaptive perfectionism – specifically concern over mistakes and fear of failure – is consistently associated with procrastination and task delay [1].
+A scoping review in Frontiers in Psychiatry found that perfectionistic concerns – the distress-focused facets of perfectionism – are positively linked to procrastination, though the relationship is more nuanced than popular accounts suggest; perfectionistic strivings (adaptive high standards) show the opposite pattern [1].
 And Eric Ries’ Lean Startup methodology demonstrates the flip side: teams that release early and iterate based on user feedback outperform teams that polish internally before shipping [2].
 The imperfect version users actually see outperforms the perfect version you never ship.
 The solution isn’t to lower your standards.
 It’s to change how you structure your goals around incremental improvement rather than flawless completion.

 Progress over perfection practices are daily structural habits that replace open-ended quality pursuit with time-boxed, feedback-driven iteration cycles.
 Unlike growth mindset (a belief orientation) or organizational kaizen (a management system), these practices impose external stopping points – timers, shipping deadlines, feedback checkpoints – that prevent perfectionist expansion.
 Each practice takes less than 15 minutes to implement and coexists with real quality standards.